Lenders can optimize their construction loan programs and mitigate their construction loan risks at the same time with a risk management policy.

 The demand for new housing has skyrocketed.
 As of June 2021, the U.S. housing market needs 5.5 million more units, according to a report by the National Association of Realtors.
 This incredible need is growing and the opportunity is there for lenders to provide construction loans.
 However, there are no two ways about it: construction lending can be risky.
 For a loan to be successful, lenders must maximize the possibility for every project to meet the following three objectives:

 - The construction goes ahead as planned and budgeted

 - The project is completed on schedule and paid back on time

 - The lender makes money on the loan

 One of the goals of construction lending is the conversion of the construction loan into an amortizing permanent loan that is either sold into the Secondary Mortgage Market (Single Close Construction to Perm), securitized, or placed into the lender’s loan portfolio as an investment.
 To reach this goal and mitigate the risks inherent in construction lending, you must understand the common risks and have a policy to mitigate these construction loan risks at scale.

 Purpose of a risk management policy

 Risk concentration policy

-A risk management policy for construction lending is a policy for the express purpose of mitigating the risk involved in originating construction loans.
+A construction loan risk management policy is for the express purpose of mitigating the risk involved in originating construction loans.
 The goal and purpose of a risk management policy is to get construction projects to completion without failure.
 Comprehensive risk policies take into consideration the risks involved from pre-close to post-close.